oneapi-src/oneDNN/README.md

 The software was validated on RedHat* Enterprise Linux 7 with
 * GNU* Compiler Collection 4.8
 * GNU* Compiler Collection 6.1
-* Clang 3.8.0
+* Clang* 3.8.0
 * [Intel® C/C++ Compiler](https://software.intel.com/en-us/intel-parallel-studio-xe) 16.0 or later

-The implementation relies on OpenMP SIMD extensions and we recommend using Intel compiler for the best performance results.
+The implementation relies on OpenMP* SIMD extensions, and we recommend using Intel compiler for the best performance results.

 ## Installation
 Download [Intel MKL-DNN source code](https://github.com/01org/mkl-dnn/archive/master.zip) or clone the repository to your system